 Open New Line of Credit

 This might sound counterintuitive to you right now, but we believe that opening a new line of credit can significantly enhance your credit utilization ratio.
 Even if you don’t require the credit, make sure that it is there and you’re not spending enough of it.
-Get a small business loan to improve your credit utilization ratio.
+Get a small business funding to improve your credit utilization ratio.

 Establish Positive Credit Accounts with Suppliers